And why I walked away the moment I finally “made it.”

 contractors were messaging me nonstop:

-“Can you do a film job next week?”
+“Can you take a wrap job next week?”

 Two to three inquiries every single day.